Causal Temporal Regime Structure Learning: DETAILED RELATED WORK

 While DYNOTEARS, Rhino \citep{gong2022rhino}, PCMCI+, VARLINGAM successfully learn both instantaneous and time-lagged relationships from time series data, it is important to note that the method assumes stationarity and a single regime for the data.
 However, in numerous real-world scenarios, time series data may exhibit non-stationarity or be composed of multiple regimes, where the causal relationships are different in each regime.
 This presents a significant challenge for causal discovery.\\ Some research have aimed to address this challenge by developing methods for causal discovery in heterogeneous data.
-An example of such a method is CD-NOD developed by \citep{huang2020causal}, tackles time series with various regimes.
+An example of such a method is CD-NOD developed by \citet{huang2020causal}, tackles time series with various regimes.
 By using the time stamp IDs as a surrogate variable, CD-NOD output one summary causal graph where the parents of each variable are identified as the union of all its parents in graphs from different regimes.
 Then it detects the change points by using a non stationary driving force that estimates the variability of the conditional distribution $p(x_i|\text{union parents of } x_i)$ over the time index surrogate.
 While CD-NOD provides a summary graph capturing behavioral changes across regimes, it falls short in inferring individual causal graphs.
 The overall summary graph does not effectively highlight changes between regimes.
 Additionally, CD-NOD detects the change points but fails to determine the regime indices, rendering it incapable of inferring the precise number of regimes.
 In scenarios involving recurring regimes, CD-NOD is unable to detect this crucial information.
 Another relevant work dealing with MTS composed of multiple regimes is RPCMCI \citep{saggioro2020reconstructing}.
-In this approach, \citep{saggioro2020reconstructing} learn a temporal graph for each regime.
-However, they focus initially on inferring only time-lagged relationships and require prior knowledge of the number of regimes and transitions between them.
+In this approach, \citet{saggioro2020reconstructing} learn a temporal graph for each regime.
+However, they focus initially on inferring only time-lagged relationships and require prior knowledge of the number of regimes and transitions between them. \citet{balsellsidentifiability} addresses first-order regime-dependent causal discovery from MTS with multiple regimes.
+They proved that first-order Markov switching models with non-linear Gaussian transitions are identifiable up to permutations.
+Their work offers also a practical algorithms for regime-dependent causal discovery in time series data.
+However, its primary limitation is the assumption of solely time-lagged relationships, with the theory being restricted to a single time lag.